In unusual selection process, the local government veteran is ready to stabilize Charlottesville

 Before coming to Charlottesville seven years ago as executive director of TJPDC, Boyles garnered planning and management experience in several cities, served on the board of a library system and oversaw programs for a redevelopment authority.
 In Charlottesville, he has been involved in the Regional Transit Partnership.

-Boyles has a bachelor’s of political science from the University of South Carolina and master’s in public administration from Clemson University.
+Boyles has a bachelor’s of political science from the University of South Carolina and a master’s in public administration from Clemson University.

 In his downtime, he and his wife have spent time engaged in high school sports — of which their son participates in.